doctypehuman/rhcsa2021/README.md

 # Hello Github !

-## This repository has been made to document my efforts on clearing the RHCSA exam for RHEL8.
+## This repository has been made to document my efforts and also to build documentation that should help others.

+### The objectives that have been stated here are further explord in detail in the folder [Objectives](/Objectives)

+##### This repository is an ongoing effort and will continue to develop till the exam is cleared.

 ### Feel free to copy, past and use this repository to your liking.

 _Please note that these objectives were taken from the official Red Hat website on 18.02.2021.
 For the latest objectives please visit [Red Hat.](https://www.redhat.com/en/services/training/ex200-red-hat-certified-system-administrator-rhcsa-exam?section=Objectives)_